usharesoft/appcenter-docs/apis/en/source/pages/ostemplate/osTemplate_update.rst

 Updates the meta-data information of an OS template.

-Please refer to :ref:`distribprofile-object` for a complete list of all the ``OS template`` attributes.
+Please refer to :ref:`distribprofiletemplate-object` for a complete list of all the ``OS template`` attributes.

 Security Summary
 ~~~~~~~~~~~~~~~~